-Ainsworth Hot Springs: Soothing Mineral Waters & a Cave in the West Kootenays
+Ainsworth Hot Springs: Discover a Cave and Soothing Mineral Waters in the West Kootenays

 Warm Mineral Waters and a Cave with Stalagmites and Stalactities Spell a First-Class Visitor Destination

-Travelers go north of Nelson, B.C. or south from Kaslo and are treated to some incredible views along the way.
+Travelers go north of Nelson, B.C. or south from Kaslo and are treated to some incredible mountain views along the way.
 Stretches of the highway are winding and narrow with sheer cliff-faces on one side and dizzying drops on the other.
-Carved out of the mountainsides, the road may not be for the faint of heart but the Hot Springs that await are well worth the trip.
+Carved out of the mountainsides, the road may not be for the faint of heart but the hot springs that await are well worth the trip.

 Getting to Ainsworth Hot Springs--North from Nelson, South From Kaslo

-Grab the Yellow icon and drag it to the road area, then click on the arrows to travel the highway to Ainsworth to get a feel for the Kootenay backcountry.
+Grab the yellow icon and drag it to the road area, then click on the arrows to travel the highway to Ainsworth to get a feel for Kootenay country.

 Traveling From Nelson Along Highway 31 Offers Views of Kootenay Lake

 Comfortable Rooms and Fine Dining